aymeric-cr/sbs-generation/README.md

 # SBS FDIA Generator
 > Test Data Generation for False Data Injection Attack Testing in Air Traffic Surveillance

+This library lets you perform alterations on legitimate ADS-B recordings in the SBS format.

 ## Installation

 - You need Java 1.8+ and maven 3 in order to build and run this code.
 To build the library enter the following maven command: